dparksports/Litigation-Copilot/README.md

 # Litigation-Copilot

 ## Demo
-Demonstrating a preliminary case analysis based on a case text file supplied.
+Demonstrating a preliminary, legal case analysis based on a case text file supplied using a privately deployed LLM.
-Using GPT4, but the similar response is generated with a privately deployed LLM (Large Language Model)
+(LLM is like ChatGPT)
+So, no questions and answers are shared with a service provider like OpenAI or Google.

 ```python
 response = query_engine.query("Wbat is this case about")